-Sabot Slug Bullets Explained
+Sabot Slug: Sabot Slug Bullets Explained

-This type of slug is encased or otherwise attached to a wad or bore-sleeve.
-This material basically grips the rifling in the barrel and gives the projectile inside the spin needed to fly smoothly from the barrel.
+Sabot slugs – pronounced “SAY-BO” – are the improved and technologically superior brother of rifled slugs, because they simply offer more accuracy and longer range from a shotgun, typically with a rifled barrel.
+This type of slug is encased (or otherwise attached) to a wad or bore-sleeve – which basically grips the rifling in the barrel and gives the projectile inside the spin needed to fly smoothly.

 Sabot Slug Features